jdberkowitz/react-resume-spa-pwa-sample/README.md

 [![Build Status](https://travis-ci.org/crsandeep/simple-react-full-stack.svg?branch=master)](https://travis-ci.org/crsandeep/simple-react-full-stack)
 [![Greenkeeper badge](https://badges.greenkeeper.io/crsandeep/simple-react-full-stack.svg)](https://greenkeeper.io/)

-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+Boilerplate by CRSANDEEP was used to quickly build this resume app.
+The boilerplate allows you to quickly build a full stack web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

+## Details on Boilerplate Usage

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)